pawurb/node-postgres-wiki/FAQ.md

 pg.connect(): It takes time to reconnect ?

 ### 16. (New Question) Are queries asynchronous, or do they block?
 Can this behavior be overridden if desired?

+### 17. (New Question) What happens if I ask for a connection and the pool is already empty? will it throw an error or wait until a connection becomes available?